Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Replace `<mongodb.svc.cluster.local>` with the Load Balancer IP or directly with the Pod IP endpoint for `mongodb-0`.
 - Database name `<test>` can be replaced with `<default>` or `<config>`.

+### Gke reason to use enable_private_nodes and why we do not use private_endpoint for this solution:

+#### enable_private_nodes:

+- When set to true, this option ensures that the nodes of the cluster do not have public IP addresses.
+This means that the nodes are only accessible from within the Google Cloud network.
+This setting is often used to enhance the security of the cluster by ensuring that the nodes are not accessible from the public internet.

+#### enable_private_endpoint:

+- This option, when set to true, makes the Kubernetes API server accessible only from within the Google Cloud network.
+When set to false, the API server is accessible from the public internet, although it can still be secured and limited using authorized networks or other security mechanisms.

+- In this case, with enable_private_nodes set to true and enable_private_endpoint set to false, you have a configuration where the nodes of your GKE cluster are only accessible within the Google Cloud network, but the Kubernetes API server is accessible from the public internet.
+This setup provides a balance between protecting the nodes from direct public access while still allowing easy management of the cluster through the API server from outside the Google Cloud network.

+This configuration is common and recommended when you need external access to the Kubernetes API server (like managing the cluster from a CI/CD pipeline outside Google Cloud) but still want to keep the workloads running on the nodes protected from direct public access.

 ### Service account permissions are used only once in second function

 ### Cloud function v1 and v2